vorni22/operating-systems/chapters/compute/threads/drills/tasks/sum-array/README.md

 This is because the GIL makes it so that those threads that you create essentially run sequentially.

 The GIL also makes it so that individual Python instructions are atomic.
-Run the code in `race-condition/support/python/race_condition.py`.
+Run the code in `chapters/compute/synchronization/drills/tasks/race-condition/support/python/race_condition.py`.
 Every time, `var` will be 0 because the GIL doesn't allow the two threads to run in parallel and reach the critical section at the same time.
 This means that the instructions `var += 1` and `var -= 1` become atomic.

+If you're having difficulties solving this exercise, go through [this](../../../guides/sum-array-threads.md) reading material.